 "This is very serious with Pat.
 It’s very personal and I honor that.
 It was not a snap decision he woke up with and made yesterday.
 This has been an ongoing process and he feels very strongly about it,” said Cardinals Head Coach Dave McGinnis after his decision to enlist.
 "The guy has got something to him and that’s why I wanted him on the team all these years.
 When a lot of people doubted if he could play, he never doubted it."

 Tragically, on April 22, 2004, Pat was shot and died in Afghanistan.
 Initially, it was reported that the sports star was killed by the Taliban, but years later it was revealed that friendly fire took his life.
-He was posthumously awarded the Silver Star in 2004 and the base in Afghanistan was named after him.
+He was posthumously awarded the Silver Star in 2004 and had a U.S. Army base in Afghanistan named after him.

 Pat Tillman, along with his brother Kevin, who also gave up an athletic career, received the 2004 ESPY Arthur Ashe Courage Award for choosing the U.S. Army over professional sports.
 They both served in Iraq and Afghanistan.

 The Pat Tillman Foundation was founded by Marie, his family, and friends to carry forward his legacy by giving military service members, veterans and spouses the educational tools and support to reach their fullest potential as leaders, no matter how they choose to serve.
-The foundation recently announced their 2020 cohort of Tillman Scholars.
-These military community members are recognized for their service and leadership potential, qualities that Pat exhibited.
-His legacy lives on through the work of the Foundation.
+The foundation’s Tillman Scholars program is for military community members who are recognized for their service and leadership potential, qualities that Pat exhibited.
+And just this month, the foundation has been selected as one of the top 10 2022 Best Nonprofits to Work For by The NonProfit Times.
+His legacy lives on through the work of this valuable Foundation.